pytorch/glow/docs/Optimizations.md

     This optimization removes computations whose results or side-effects are not used.

-  * Elimination of transpose operations reversing each other
+  * Optimization of transpose nodes

+    This optimization combines multiple consecutive transpose nodes into a single node, and also eliminates identity transpose nodes.

   * Sinking of transpose operations below other operations